openstack/cinder/doc/source/devref/migration.rst

 Configurations
 --------------
-To set up a an environment to try the volume migration, we need to configure at least two different back-ends on the same node of cinder volume service, c-vol node or two back-ends on two different volume nodes of cinder volume service, c-vol nodes.
+To set up an environment to try the volume migration, we need to configure at least two different back-ends on the same node of cinder volume service, c-vol node or two back-ends on two different volume nodes of cinder volume service, c-vol nodes.
 Which command to use,